 Funding Level by Asset - This graph visually lays out BWS's 30-year strategy for infrastructure investment, distributed by type of facility.
-This graph includes all three project types and it clearly illustrates that pipeline replacement is by far the primary component.
+While this graph include all three project types, (not just R&R), it clearly illustrates that pipeline replacement is by far the primary component.